Our U.S. Stock Portfolio Continues To Outpace The Market

 United Technologies merged with Raytheon (RTX) and spun off Carrier Global (CARR) and Otis Worldwide (OTIS).
 I continued to hold all of those positions.
 I fortunately added to Carrier in April.
 Carrier is the best performing industrial stock in 2020.

-My three picks are Apple (AAPL), BlackRock (BLK) and Berkshire Hathaway (NYSE:BRK.A) (BRK.B).
+My three picks are Apple (AAPL), BlackRock (BLK) and Berkshire Hathaway (BRK.A) (BRK.B).

 My last review of the stock portfolio was offered that it had bested the S&P 500 by 5% in 2020, for that period of study.
 I'll have to admit that the performance is due to part planning (quality) and luck.
 It must be somewhat of a fluke that almost all of the companies were COVID-friendly, from technology, to healthcare, to solid consumer staples and consumer discretionary stocks such as Lowe's as everyone stayed home to fix up their home.